-Effectiveness of Action: 3 - Effective Metric: DASS 1-Year Graduation Rate
+Metric: DASS 1-Year Graduation Rate

 Analysis Statement: As noted in the metric section above, our one-year graduation rate shows that students are graduating at increased rates each year.
 Our DASS Graduation rate was 75.9%, and we increased by +13.3 points from our baseline.
 It is important to note in year 2, the 90.6% graduation rate was such a significant increase over year 1, partly due to Assembly Bill 104, in response to the pandemic.
-Overall, every student group shows an improvement from year 1 to year 3.
-Most significantly, our Hispanic, low -income, and students with disabilities groups were above the All-student group.
-EL, LI, SWD, H/L, and WH student groups also showed notable improvement.
+Overall, most student groups show an improvement from year 1 to year 3.
+Most significantly, our Hispanic, low-income, and students with disabilities groups were above the All-student group.
+The LI, SWD, and H/L student groups also showed notable improvement from year 1 to year 3.
 Because of the feedback from teachers, we will continue this action into the new three-year cycle.